-Long stereotyped as social outcasts, brilliant eccentrics, and unapologetic sociopaths, Rationals frequently find themselves as both beneficiary and victim to prejudice--it’s not enough that they’re powerful, they have to be misanthropic too.
+Long stereotyped as social outcasts, brilliant eccentrics, and unapologetic sociopaths, Smiths frequently find themselves as both beneficiary and victim to prejudice--it’s not enough that they’re powerful, they have to be misanthropic too.
 It must be something about those Killer Whales, Spiders, Chimpanzees, and Owls that makes society want to brand them as the mustache-twirling, cat-stroking archvillain that longs to rule--or destroy--the world.
-Perhaps it’s because a majority of Rationals rather like the idea of being a super genius, albeit an “evil” one, and find pieces of truth in the caricature.
+Perhaps it’s because a majority of Smiths rather like the idea of being a super genius, albeit an “evil” one, and find pieces of truth in the caricature.

 The Killer Whale